 - If objecting to certain aspects of a site proposal it is important to stress where you agree with the local authority so attention can focused on issues of conflict.
 Try to show that you have understood, yet still disagree with the local authority’s position;

-- Identify statements or analysis from the Sustainability Appraisal or other documents such as national policy, guidance or local technical studies which support your view;
+- Referring to reliable published evidence to support your arguments can help to ensure that they are given more weight.
+Identify statements or analysis from the Sustainability Appraisal or other documents such as national policy, guidance or local technical studies which support your view;

 - Refer to local issues and concerns, but try to relate them to the main planning issues.
 Your local knowledge is invaluable, but try not to get side-tracked onto non-material, temporary or non-planning issues.
-These include noise and disturbance during construction, and property values and should be avoided.
+These include noise and disturbance during construction, and comments relating to property values and should be avoided.

-- Decisions in a plan will be about the balance of different factors, e.g. enabling growth on the one hand, protecting valued landscapes on the other.
+- Local Plans seek to achieve a balance of different factors, e.g. enabling growth on the one hand, protecting valued landscapes on the other.
 It is particularly valuable to comment on whether you agree with the balance that has been struck and if there are any different approaches (for example different sites or strategies to locating development) that you feel would be more beneficial in planning terms.

 Remember planning is here to serve the public interest.
 All planning documents are public documents and any comments you make on a planning document will be public information and will be able to be viewed by others.